pybricks/pybricks-micropython/README.md

 ## Differences with other LEGO MicroPython Implementations

-Since Pybricks support for MINDSTORMS and SPIKE Prime is still in beta, we recommend that beginning users start with the official LEGO Python apps.
-Read more about the differences on the Pybricks [about page][about page].
+Read more about the differences on the Pybricks [about page].

 # How can I help?
 If you've got any of the hubs listed above, the best way to help right now is